brookekumar/unit3/README.md

 **Password is displayed on the center of the screen

-**User can copy and paste new password to clipboard

     **Password can only be between 8 & 120 characters

     **User indicates if they want